 Below is an image of the package I got from Sri Lanka, when I found out I was one of 25 global winners.

-Please feel free to contact me about your project, using the form below or via any one of the social media links in the top right and bottom of this page.
+Please feel free to contact me about your project, using the form or via any one of the social media links in the top right and bottom of this page.

 Thank you for your message, I will be in contact shortly.